Anthem Medicare Advantage Plans Review

 Where Are Anthem Medicare Advantage Plans Available?

-Anthem is considered to be one of the largest insurers in the country, with its Medicare Advantage plans available in 14 states, such as Colorado, Connecticut, Indiana, Kentucky, California, and Georgia.
+Anthem is considered one of the largest insurers in the country, with its Medicare Advantage plans available in 14 states, such as Colorado, Connecticut, Indiana, Kentucky, California, and Georgia.
+Members receive access to a national network of more than 1.7 million doctors.3

 Pro Tip: